 - International Airlines serving this country (excluding codeshares)

 South Africa has three major international airports in Johannesburg, Cape Town and Durban.
-All continents have direct flights to Johannesburg, the capital of South Africa, which also serves as the major international gateway to the rest of the African continent.
-The aviation industry in South Africa is undergoing rapid expansion on the growth of business and leisure market travel which has spurred a significant infrastructure development program at the country’s major airports.
-The Airports Company South Africa is the operator of 10 of the country’s busiest airports including the three main international airports and handles over 18 million departing passengers annually and 200,000 aircraft landings.
+Johannesburg, as South Africa's main economic centre, is home to the country's primary international gateway; Oliver R Tambo International Airport.
+South Africa's aviation industry is undergoing rapid expansion on the growth of business and leisure market travel which has spurred on a significant infrastructure development program at the country’s major airports.
+The Airports Company South Africa is the operator of 10 of the country’s busiest airports, including the three main international airports, and handles over 18 million departing passengers annually and 200,000 aircraft landings.
 The government body responsible for formulating commercial aviation policy is the Department of Transport, while the organisation responsible for its regulation is the South African Civil Aviation Authority.

 Airports in South Africa